How bad will tick season be this year?

 “We base our prediction on the abundance of white-footed mice in the prior summer,” said Richard Ostfeld, a disease ecologist and distinguished senior scientist at the Cary Institute of Ecosystem Studies.
 And one of the biggest factors affecting the number of mice in a given year is the amount of acorns that drop to the ground the previous year, Ostfeld said.

 There are an estimated 90 different specifies of ticks in the U.S, including Lone star ticks which carry Rocky Mountain Spotted Fever and the relative newcomer, the Asian longhorned tick, which has been expanding its range since arriving here in 2017.
 There haven't yet been predictions about how prevalent those ticks will be this season.
+Tick season typically begins when the weather warms up in the spring, and ends when temperatures drop again in the fall (though a warm weather spell in the later fall or winter can also prompt ticks to reactivate).
 For many people, it's the blacklegged, or deer, tick that causes most worry.

 Good news for 2019?

 White-footed mouse numbers were down last year, Ostfeld said.
 “On that basis, I expect the coming Lyme season to be average or slightly below average in terms of risk,” he said.
 “But I hasten to add that it’s risky every year and this should not be interpreted as meaning people should chillax and not protect themselves.”

 White-footed mice are not only the preferred host for larval blacklegged ticks, but they are also natural reservoirs for the plethora of diseases those blood-sucking bugs are known for, experts say.